 David A. Thomas is president of Morehouse College.
 A scholar recognized for his work at the intersection of race, careers, and organizations, he has channeled his academic expertise into a distinguished career in higher education.

-Thomas is widely recognized for his expertise in organizational and leadership development.
+Mr. Thomas is widely recognized for his expertise in organizational and leadership development.
 Throughout his career he has consulted for a range of organizations, including many Fortune 500 companies.
-He serves on the boards of the American Red Cross, Commonfund, and DTE Energy, and is a co-founder of Harvard Divinity School’s Urban Ministries Executive Program as well as the Black Corporate Directors Conference.
-He has received both the George R. Terry Book Award and the Award for Contributions to the Theory and Practice of Mentoring from the Academy of Management, and was honored with the Beacon Award from the National Executive Forum in 2012.
-At Yale he served on the School of Management Board of Advisors.
+He serves on the boards of Commonfund, DTE Energy and Vanguard.
+He recently received the OB Division’s “Outstanding Practitioner-Orientated Publication in OB” Award and 62nd Annual HBR McKinsey Award for his publication with Robin Ely “Getting Serious about Diversity” in Harvard Business Review.
+Mr. Thomas also received both the George R. Terry Book Award and the Award for Contributions to the Theory and Practice of Mentoring from the Academy of Management, and was honored with the Beacon Award from the National Executive Forum in 2012.
 He was elected an alumni fellow in 2021.